Power and the Passion (song): Compilations

 This track was placed on the band's collection 20,000 Watt R.S.L.

 More recently, the title of the collection Flat Chat was derived from the lyrics of this song.
 However, this song was not featured on that collection.

-A newly remastered version was then featured on the band's second "greatest hits" album, Essential Oils (Midnight Oil album), in 2012.
+A newly remastered version was then featured on the band's second "greatest hits" album, Essential Oils, in 2012.

 US 12-inch version

-The US 12-inch single release features a little-known specially remixed version, mixed by Francois Kevorkian and Dominic Malta at RPM Sound Studios specifically for the North American market.
+The US 12-inch single release features a little-known specially remixed version, mixed by François Kevorkian and Dominic Malta at RPM Sound Studios specifically for the North American market.
 This special version, titled "Glitch Baby Glitch", did not appear on the 12-inch single as released elsewhere in the world, including in Australia, whose 12-inch single featured the standard album version which runs for 5:38.
 The remix features echo effects added to Peter Garrett's vocals and a continuation or reprise of Rob Hirst's drum solo after the nominal ending of the song.